ms/buildtogether.tech/starting/index.md

 ---
 ---

-Now that the really important stuff is out of the way, let's take a closer look at undergraduate team programming projects.
+Now that the most important stuff is out of the way, let's take a closer look at what you're actually supposed to be doing.
 On one side are homework assignments, which typically include a handful of problems related to recently-taught material that you are meant to solve in a week or two.
 On the other side are industrial internships or co-op terms in which you work full- or